Run with Your Pump

 This past summer, I sampled a few different belts to keep my pump on and out of the way while swimming, biking and running.
 Here are the pros and cons of each.

-I started my summer is the SPIBELT, which I initially found on Medtronic's website.
-It is an elastic band with an added zipper pouch and buckle.
+The SPIBELT is an elastic band with an added zipper pouch and buckle.

 Pros: There's a variety of features you can choose from based on your goals.
 There is one that includes a race bib toggles, another with a second pouch for glucose and fuel, and one even includes 6 oz. water bottles.
 Cons: This belt didn't really solve the problem.
 My pump was still bouncing everywhere when I ran.
 My second complaint is that the elastic band was digging into my hips and stomach--and that was before I tightened it to solve the bouncing problem.